Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

 Laparoscopic adrenalectomy is surgery to remove all or part of your adrenal gland.
 It is usually done when a small tumor is found on the gland.
 Small incisions are made in your abdomen.
 A laparoscope is inserted through the incisions.
 A laparoscope is a long metal tube with a tiny video camera and a light on the end.
 The camera displays pictures of your adrenal glands on a monitor.
-The surgery is performed through the incisions made for the laparoscope.
 The monitor is used to guide the surgery tools to the right place.

 WHILE YOU ARE HERE: